2017–18 Portland State Vikings women's basketball team

-The 2017–18 Portland State Vikings women's basketball team represents Portland State University during the 2017–18 NCAA Division I women's basketball season.
-The Vikings, led by third-year head coach Lynn Kennedy, play their home games at the Pamplin Sports Center due to renovations at Peter Stott Center and were members of the Big Sky Conference.
-They finished the season 19–13, 11–7 in Big Sky play to finish in a tie for fifth place.
-They advance to the semifinals of the Big Sky women's tournament where they lost to Idaho.
+The 2017–18 Portland State Vikings women's basketball team represented Portland State University during the 2017–18 NCAA Division I women's basketball season.
+The Vikings, led by third-year head coach Lynn Kennedy, played their home games at the Pamplin Sports Center due to renovations at Peter Stott Center and were members of the Big Sky Conference.
+They finished the season 19–13, 11–7 in Big Sky play, to finish in a tie for fifth place.
+They advanced to the semifinals of the Big Sky women's tournament, where they lost to Idaho.